SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Target List

-While the EMSL and HPIC are both useful in various aspects of preparing for HWO, the stars in the much shorter EMSL were selected to have the most easily-accessible HZs for DI missions, regardless of observatory design.
-Therefore, these stars can be considered a \emph{high-priority list} of potential HWO targets\footnote{While the EMSL is a useful starting point for trade-enabling precursor science, it is worth noting that the scope of the list is limited by several assumptions regarding the notional observatory design \citep{Mamajek+Stapelfeldt_2024}.
-Thus, we emphasize that the EMSL and SPORES-HWO Catalog do not represent final target lists for HWO.
-The final HWO target list will instead co-mature alongside the design of HWO as science and engineering trade studies converge upon a final observatory architecture.}.
-Previously, we synthesized existing information about these high-priority targets in the SPORES-HWO Catalog\footnote{\url{https://sites.google.com/berkeley.edu/spores-hwo}} \citep{Harada+2024ApJS}, which includes data from various literature sources such as fundamental stellar properties, multi-band photometry, chemical abundances, optical variability, and high-energy emission.
-In this work, we focus on the 164 SPORES-HWO stars because they are the most likely to be observed in the future by HWO, and because the required data volume and computational resources for our analysis are significantly more tractable than they would be for the much larger HPIC.
+While both the EMSL and HPIC are useful in different aspects of precursor science for HWO, the stars in the shorter EMSL were selected to have the most easily-accessible HZs for a variety of HWO architectures.
+Therefore, these stars are considered a \emph{high-priority short list} of potential HWO targets\footnote{While the EMSL is an important starting point for HWO precursor science, we note that the scope of the list is limited by some assumptions regarding the notional observatory design \citep{Mamajek+Stapelfeldt_2024}.
+We caution that the EMSL and SPORES-HWO Catalog should not be interpreted as final target lists for the HWO exo-Earth survey, but rather as target lists for HWO precursor science studies.}.
+Previously, \citet{Harada+2024ApJS} synthesized information about these high-priority HWO targets in the SPORES-HWO Catalog\footnote{\url{https://sites.google.com/berkeley.edu/spores-hwo}}, which includes fundamental stellar properties, multi-band photometry, chemical abundances, optical variability, and high-energy emission.
+In this work, we continue to focus on the 164 EMSL/SPORES-HWO stars, as this sample represents the most likely stars to be observed HWO regardless of its final architecture.